rust-lang/rust/text/0000-cargo-build-command.md

 * Add a `-l` flag to rustc
 * Tweak an `include!` macro to rustc
-* Add a `links` key to cargo manifests
+* Add a `links` key to Cargo manifests
-* Add platform-specific dependencies to cargo manifests
+* Add platform-specific dependencies to Cargo manifests
-* Allow pre-built libraries in the same manner as cargo overrides
+* Allow pre-built libraries in the same manner as Cargo overrides
 * Use Rust for build scripts
 * Develop a convention of `*-sys` packages